devzery/devzery-action/README.md

 - **Error Handling**: Comprehensive error handling with detailed logging
 - **Flexible Triggers**: Run tests on push, pull requests, releases, or scheduled intervals

+---

+### ✅ *Installation*

+To start using this GitHub Action in your workflows:

+1.⁠ ⁠*Add the action to your workflow YAML file:*

+⁠ yaml
+- name: Trigger Backend API
+  uses: your-username/devzery-action@v1
+  with:
+    api-key: ${{ secrets.API_KEY }}
+ ⁠

+2.⁠ ⁠*Set your API key securely* in your repository settings under *Settings > Secrets and variables > Actions > New repository secret*.

+3.⁠ ⁠*Optional:* Install dependencies and build locally for testing:

+⁠ bash
+npm install
+npm run build
+ ⁠

+---

 ## 📋 Inputs

 | Input | Description | Required | Default |